 The lush jungles and the magnificent volcanos are a nice escape from the hot weather at the beaches.
 The national parks and even the trees at the side of the road boast wild animals.

 In fact, Costa Rica is the country with the most diverse wildlife in the world!
-And if that’s not enough to get you excited and packing, check the underwater world and the fantastic scuba diving spots Costa Rica offers.
+And if that’s not enough to get you excited and packing, imagine the underwater world and the fantastic diving spots Costa Rica offers.

 The roads are pretty decent and taking a road trip is a must.
 Check this 10-day Costa Rica itinerary to get an idea how much you can see and do in just a few days!